Pine Mountain Settlement School

 IN THE KITCHEN

-Practice House (Country Cottage) and the Home Economics classes at Pine Mountain Settlement aimed for a comprehensive education of the kitchen and this included the many tips and tricks that many women learn following their mothers around their home kitchens.
+Home Economics classes and the Practice House (Country Cottage) at Pine Mountain Settlement School aimed for a comprehensive education in kitchen ways and this included the many tips and tricks that women often learn following their mothers around their home kitchens.
 But, most of the girls who came to the School in the early years did not have the advantage of following mothers around their kitchens, as some had no mothers, some had no kitchens to speak of, and they rarely had the time for extended instruction.
 Cooking had to be balanced against many other tasks including care of children, gardening, canning and preserving, weaving, sewing, and other consumers of time.
 The kitchen education of women in the Pine Mountain community usually gave way to the tasks of keeping ahead of economic disaster through a grinding work schedule or keeping the cycle of planting and harvesting on schedule.
 “Time” in the kitchen, if a kitchen even existed, had nothing of the time many younger women now take for granted.
 And, the kitchens, themselves, bore little resemblance to our idea of a contemporary kitchen.

 In 1940 Alice Cobb, a staff member out visiting neighbors in the community described a kitchen that belonged to the Sarah Bailey family.
 [See: ALICE COBB STORIES “About Sarah Bailey” 1940.]